chef/win32-certstore/README.md

 Ruby 1.9.3+ is required.

-## CONTRIBUTING:
+## Contributing

-Please file bugs against the WIN32-CERTSTORE project at https://github.com/chef/win32-certstore/issues.
+For information on contributing to this project see https://github.com/chef/chef/blob/master/CONTRIBUTING.md

 More information on the contribution process for Chef projects can be found in the [Chef Contributions document](http://docs.chef.io/community_contributions.html).